Egal212/DEVOPS-PROJECTS1.0/CLIENT-SERVER ARCHITECTURE/STEP1.md

-* Update and Install the Mysql into the server.
+* Update and Install the Mysql into the server software.
   ````
   sudo apt update -y
   sudo apt install mysql-server -y